Francisco Moya: Career

 Moya's political background includes stints as an aide to Congresswoman Nydia Velazquez and to then-State Senator David Paterson.
 He has worked in public affairs for Cablevision and was formerly a director of business development at Elmhurst Hospital Center.

 In September 2010, Moya was named one of The Capitol's "40 under 40".

 New York State Assembly

 Moya won a September 2010 primary election for State Assembly, defeating former State Senator Hiram Monseratte.
 Moya ran unopposed in the November 2010 general election for the 39th Assembly District in Queens, New York.

 New York City Council

 In 2017, Moya ran for New York City Council.
 His Democratic primary opponent was Hiram Monserrate, who had been defeated by Moya in a 2010 Democratic Assembly primary.
 Moya defeated Monseratte in the 2017 Democratic primary with 55% of the vote.
 In the general election, Moya was the only candidate and thus won election to the City Council.

+After the election of Eric Adams as mayor, Adams lobbied for Moya, an ally, to become the council's speaker.
+However, council members instead elected Adrienne Adams as speaker.

 Moya serves on the following New York City Council committees: